zaphosting/docs/docs/vserver-linux-gs-interface.md

 :::info
 **Note**: There is no licence installed on the Teamspeak 3 server by default.
 This means that you can only use a Teamspeak 3 server with a capacity of 32 slots.
 However, if you would like to activate more capacity or additional functions for your Teamspeak 3 server, you can purchase a corresponding licence from Teamspeak.
 :::

+## Conclusion

+Congratulations, you have successfully installed and configurated our GS/TS3 interface!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!